Chair: Rick Moore (firstname.lastname@example.org)

 Formed to establish annual membership and retention goals with supporting strategies that reflects the diversity of our community.
 Develop and implement plans for membership recruitment.B

-After careful consideration the Rotary Board of Directors made the unanimous decision to return to in-person meetings on April 6, 2021 while still providing the option to Zoom.
-Fully vaccinated people and unvaccinated people are required to meet social distancing practices, wear a mask during the event except when eating and drinking, and utilize good hand hygiene practices.
+After careful consideration the Rotary Board of Directors made the unanimous decision to return to in-person meetings on April 6, 2021 while following recommended guidelines.
 Those who are feeling ill should not attend.

 The Rotary Club of Evansville asks all members and guests to RSVP online for our weekly luncheon.
 A guest’s lunch is $20 and can be paid at time of registration or at the door.